Opentrons/ot3-firmware/README.md

 2. `cmake --build --preset=gantry --target <TARGET>` or `cmake --build --preset=head --target <TARGET>`
 3. To build a specific gantry you can also use the `gantry_x` and `gantry_y` targets

-To setup this directory to run on an STML5 nucleo board (pipettes), you should run:

-1. `cmake --preset=cross-pipettes .`
-2. `cmake --build --preset=pipettes --target <TARGET>`

 To setup this directory to run tests, you should run: